 - Create a common language and increase key stakeholders’ understanding of the implications of large-scale deployment of NETs.
-This process will actively facilitate mutual learning processes, especially in regard to the impact on energy systems and other dimensions of sustainable development.
+This will facilitate mutual learning processes on the impact on energy systems and other dimensions of sustainable development.

-The project is being led by a consortium of Märladalen University, Sweden (Sweden, project lead), Perspectives Climate Research (Germany) and Climate Strategies.
+The project was led by a consortium of Märladalen University, Sweden (Sweden, project lead), Perspectives Climate Research (Germany) and Climate Strategies.
 The project is funded by the Swedish Energy Agency.